Esther Vilenska: Biography

-Born in Vilnius, Lithuania (occupied by Poland from 1919-1939), Vilenska was active in Hashomer Hatzair in Vilnius, the city in which she attended high school, before emigrating to Mandatory Palestine in 1938.
+Born in Vilnius, Lithuania, Vilenska was active in Hashomer Hatzair in Vilnius, the city in which she attended high school, before emigrating to Mandatory Palestine in 1938.
 She attended the Hebrew University of Jerusalem, gaining a BA in sociology and an MA in History.

 Political career

 Vilenska joined the Palestine Communist Party in 1940, and in 1943 was appointed editor of the newspaper Kol HaAm (lit.
 Voice of the People), becoming chief editor in 1947.
 In 1944, she was elected to the House of Representatives.

 She joined the politbureau of Maki when it was formed upon Israeli independence in 1948, and in 1949 became a member of the executive committee of the Histadrut, a role she served in until 1973.
 In the same year (1949), she was elected to Tel Aviv's city council.

 She was elected to the Knesset in 1951, stepping down from Tel Aviv city council.
 Vilenska was a member of the Knesset until 1959, and then again from 1961 until 1965.
 Her tenure in the Knesset was marked by vigorous defense of civil liberties and a desire to improve economic and social conditions for women.

 In 1973, she left Maki and founded a new party, Aki (אק"י, an acronym for Opozitzia Komunistit Yisraelit (אופוזיציה קומוניסטית ישראלית), lit.
 Israeli Communist Opposition), serving as editor of its monthly paper.